A Guide To The Many Meanings Of Homes For Heroes

 Though not specifically geared toward heroes, there are plenty of first-time home buyer programs that can help you get started on your path to homeownership.
 Some of these take the form of down payment assistance, while others may offer credits for closing costs and favorable mortgage rates.

-Many state and local governments have similarly named programs aimed at helping military veterans, first responders, educators and medical personnel here at home gain access to housing they can afford.
+Many state and local governments have similarly named programs aimed at helping military veterans, first responders, educators and medical personnel gain access to housing they can afford.
 A simple Google search including your state, city and/or county should help you find one available to you.
-Texas, for example, offers a Homes for Texas Heroes Program, which offers benefits to teachers, law enforcement, firefighters, EMS personnel, corrections officers and veterans.
-A Los Angeles program aims to help homeless veterans.

-The Bottom Line: Homes For Heroes Can Mean Many Different Things
+The Bottom Line: Homes For Heroes Programs Can Offer Many Different Things

-If Homes for Heroes sounds good to you – as it does to us – just know that there are many programs out there doing truly heroic work for those who deserve it, and others that cloak themselves in the heroic work of others for dubious purposes.
+If Homes for Heroes sounds good to you, just know that there are many programs out there doing truly heroic work for those who deserve it, and others that cloak themselves in the heroic work of others for dubious purposes.
 You should exercise caution when reviewing these organizations.

 Learn more about buying your first home.